HomeHistoryContact UsChurchWildlifeLandscapeTowne FamilyBishop Richard Fox & Corpus Christi CollegeThe Village

 click here for Royal Society for the Protection of Birds (RSPB)

 BIRDS Tree planting has helped wildlife in the area.
 Small birds benefit from it.
 40 species of birds have been observed in the Parish over the year.
 There is a long established rookery behind Manor Farm.
 Skylarks, lapwings and some other species are less seen due to incompatibility between their feeding and breeding habits and current farming methods.
 Recently the tree sparrow numbers have increased, possibly due to villagers putting out more wild bird food.
-Barn owls roost in the buildings of Manor Farm.
-Long tailed tits in groups of six regularly visit the bird feeders.
-A barn owl nests every year in the old sycamore at the bottom of Dovecote Cottage garden.
+Barn owls sometimes roost in the buildings of Manor Farm.
+Long tailed tits in groups of about six regularly visit the bird feeders.
+A barn owl nests most years in the old sycamore at the bottom of Dovecote Cottage garden.
 Barn owls rely on old trees such as this for nest sites.

 Roadside Nature Reserve No. 41